 Elevation of the affected elbow above the height of the heart will reduce the inflammation by reducing the blood flow to the affected area.

-Chronic bursitis requires changes in the everyday life and protecting the elbows during daily activities like while playing sport, working, etc. Anti – inflammatory medicines are also recommended in order to reduce the inflammation while antibiotics are recommended when an infection is suspected.
+Chronic bursitis requires changes in everyday life and protecting the elbows during daily activities like while playing sports, working, etc. Anti-inflammatory medicines are also recommended in order to reduce the inflammation while antibiotics are recommended when an infection is suspected.

 In severe cases of bursitis, when other treatment options don’t work, surgery is needed in order to drain or even remove the bursa.
 However, surgery is rarely needed.